rcl-coding/tutorial-staticwebsite/lesson4.md

 The left margin of the navigation is set to 10% of the page width using the element selector.

-The ul element within the nav element is set by a descendent selector.
+The ul within the nav is set by a **descendent selector**.
 The 'list-style: none' allow the list element to display horizontally.
 The list will be floated to the left side of the page.

-A descendent selector is also used to set the style of the **a** element within each li element that is contained in the ul element.
+A descendent selector is also used to set the style of the **a** within each li that is contained in the ul.

 The **:hover** selector is used to set the style when you hover over the link.